|Elevation Gain||1732 feet|

 The First Bite

-Both the Black Bear and the Burro trailhead are located on Crawford Gulch road and also have in common that they start with a very quick jump in elevation.
-Pretty much from the get go you are walking up on these trails and on Burro it is on a trail with large rocks.
+Both the Black Bear and the Burro trailhead are located on Crawford Gulch road on the south side of Golden Gate Canyon State Park.
+They also have in common that they start with a very quick jump in elevation.
+Pretty much from the get go you are walking up on these trails.
+For Burro, it is on a trail with large rocks.
 The incline lasts about a third of a mile before leveling off to a less steep grade.
 Once it levels off there are some amazing views of the surrounding hillsides.